 Readmission rates generated from the NRD are available on HCUPnet, a free online query system based on data from the HCUP (http://hcupnet.ahrq.gov/).
-We define in this section how the readmission rates are calculated for HCUPnet to provide an example of how the NRD data elements might be used to define an index event, 7- and 30-day readmission, and readmission rates.
+This section describes how the readmission rates are calculated for HCUPnet to provide an example of how the NRD data elements might be used to define an index event, 7- and 30-day readmission, and readmission rates.
 Other types of readmission analyses are possible with the NRD; this is just one of many possible applications.

-For the readmission rates on HCUPnet, we defined an index event as follows:
+For the readmission rates on HCUPnet, an index event was defined as follows: